rehypejs/rehype-dom/readme.md

 ## Security

-Use of `rehype-dom` can open you up to a [cross-site scripting (XSS)][xss] attack if the document is unsafe or unsafe plugins are used.
+Use of `rehype-dom` can open you up to a [cross-site scripting (XSS)][xss] attack if dangerous content is used and the result is used with the actual DOM.
-Use [`rehype-sanitize`][sanitize] to make the tree safe.
+Use [`rehype-sanitize`][rehype-sanitize] to solve that.

 ## Contribute